-She has worked with the charity sector for 30 years.
+She has worked within the charity sector for 30 years.
 For 16 years, she ran her own consulting company Gail Picco Associates.
 Although a majority of her work has been at a senior level with charities and non-profits that have significant fundraising, relationship building and communications mandates, she has also devoted a great deal of attention to developing impact strategies for community-based organizations.
 She served two terms as Chair of the Regent Park Film Festival.

 She began her career at Interval House, a shelter for abused women and children, where she spent eight years as a counsellor.